henriqueholz/frontend/README.md

 The request results will be shown in a grid, the image description is on the image bottom.
 If the result has a result.images.type "image/jpeg", then the result.images.link image is shown on the grid, if not a "no image available" is shown.

-I downloaded some request results with different filter values to help me develop the solution, they are now used as a fallback mock, if the request does not work the solution will use these mocks instead.
+There are a few request results using different filter values as a fallback mock in case the imgur API does not work.